grcvhon/atm-analysis/passage_layer/README.md

 swd_layer_raster <- raster(swd_layer_raster)
 #sws_layer_raster <- raster(sws_layer_raster)
 ```
-Notice that `sws_*` objects have been commented out.
-These correspond to the ocean current speed which still needs to be executed.
+The code block above is from the standalone script for ocean current bearing (direction) and as such lines for `sws_*` have been commented out (and for the rest of the scripts presented below).
+The standalone script for ocean current speed ([sbs_speed_script.R](https://github.com/grcvhon/atm-analysis/blob/master/passage_layer/scripts/sbs_speed_script.R)) is basically the same but with speed lines activated.

-### Generate spatially balanced points
+### Generate spatially balanced points (plus manually selected points for Shark Bay and Exmouth Gulf)
 We will now place spatially balanced points within the northwest shelf boundary.
 We are going to use the northwest shelf shapefile obtained from Vinay Udyawer.
 ```r
 # load shapefile